ahmed17777/MechaCar_Statistical_Analysis-/README.md

 - When conducting the same t-test using the subset() argument to determine if the PSI for *each* manufacturing lot is statiscally different from the population mean of 1,500 pounds per square inch, we find that Lot 1 and 2 return a p-value greater than 0.05.
 However Lot 3 returns a p-value of 0.04168.
 This means that we can reject the null hypothesis for this lot and that the two means are not statistically similar.

 ## Study Design: MechaCar vs Competition

+Metrics that are of interest to consumers when considering vehicle performance are: cost, fuel efficiency (city or highway), horsepower, maintenance cost, and safety ratings.
+In this section, I will be writing a brief description of a statistical study that can be done on vehicle fuel efficiency to quantify how MechaCar performs against the competition.

+Fuel efficiency measures how far a vehicle can travel per unit of fuel.
+Customers look for vehicles with higher fuel efficiency as they require less gas to drive longer distances, and because fuel efficient vehicles are considered to be better for the environment.
+Fuel efficiency can be measured in MPG or L/100K.
+What we can look at in this study is whether MechaCars has a higher MPG than its competitors.
+One test that can be used to test our hypothesis is the one-way ANOVA test, which is used to test the means of a single dependent variable across a single independent variable with multiple groups.
+In our case, we can look at fuel efficiency of different cars based on vehicle class.
+In this test, our hypothesis would be:
+- H0 : The means of all groups are equal, or µ1 = µ2 = … = µn.
+- Ha : At least one of the means is different from all other groups.
+This means that the null hypothesis is that means of all mpgs of all groups are equal.
+The alternative hypothesis is that at least one of the means is different from all other groups.

+The data we would need for this study includes:
+- Vehicle classes (eg. Sedan, SUV, Compact, etc)
+- MPG data